 This course is a survey of world history from early modern times to the present.
 World societies and cultures since 1500 will be studied.
 The integration of events and values, as well as political, economic, social, philosophical and environmental factors influencing the present will be emphasized.
-Prerequisite: Exit or exemption from Learning Support Reading.

-Satisfies College Preparatory Curriculum [CPC] requirements in history when cross-referenced as HIST 0112; cannot be repeated for credit if taken to satisfy a CPC requirement.
+Satisfies Required High School Curriculum [RHSC] requirements in history when cross-referenced as HIST 0112; cannot be repeated for credit if taken to satisfy an RHSC requirement.